LibreCAD/docs/ref/customize.rst

     #.
 Click the **Destroy** button

-Custom menus can also be assigned to a keyboard short-cut to make them easily accessable:
+Custom menus can also be assigned to a keyboard short-cut to make them easily accessible:

 .. figure:: /images/menuAssign.png
     :width: 208px